How Health Insurance Works

 Do I need health insurance?

-We all live with the risk that we could have health problems at any time because of an accident or illness.
+We all live with the risk that we could have serious health problems at any time because of an accident or illness.
 If you get hurt or sick, you may need medical care.
 The question is, will you be able to get the medical care you need, and if so, will you be able to afford it?

 Health insurance can make it possible to see a doctor, be treated, or get needed tests and procedures.
 Health insurance helps to pay the costs of medical care, which often costs a lot, and helps to provide financial security for you and your family.
 Regardless of your age or overall health, it’s important to have health insurance.